ch4mpy/spring-addons/samples/tutorials/resource-server_with_additional-header/README.md

 }
 ```

-If you don't use spring-addons starters, you'll have to provide the authentication converter (or an authentication manager resolver) when configuring `http.resourceServer()`.
+If you don't use `spring-addons-starter-oidc`, you'll have to provide the authentication converter (or an authentication manager resolver) when configuring `http.resourceServer()`.

 ## 4. Application Properties
 Nothing really special here, just the usual Spring Boot and spring-addons configuration (accepting identities from 3 different trusted issuers):